 Credit or counterparty risk exposures other than those associated with investments, as noted above arise from exposure to default by a third party.
-The Group is subject to credit risk with respect to our reinsurers because the transfer of risk to a reinsurer does not relieve us of our liability to our clients.
-If our reinsurers experience financial difficulties, they may be unable to pay us.
-In addition, reinsurers may be unwilling to pay us, even though they are able to do so.
-The failure of one or more of our reinsurers to honor their obligations to us in a timely fashion would impact our cash flow and reduce our net income and, depending upon the amount of reinsurance we have purchased, could cause us to incur a significant loss.
+The Group is subject to credit risk with respect to the Group's reinsurers because the transfer of risk to a reinsurer does not relieve the Group of its liability to its clients.
+If the Group's reinsurers experience financial difficulties, they may be unable to pay.
+In addition, reinsurers may be unwilling to pay, even though they are able to do so.
+The failure of one or more of the Group's reinsurers to honor their obligations to the Group in a timely fashion would impact its cash flow and reduce its net income and, depending upon the amount of reinsurance it has purchased, could cause the Group to incur a significant loss.
 When reinsurance or retrocessional reinsurance is purchased, the Group requires its reinsurers to have strong financial strength ratings.
 The Group evaluates the financial condition of its reinsurers and monitors its concentration of credit risk on an ongoing basis.
 The Group manages its credit risk in its reinsurance relationships by transacting with reinsurers that it considers financially sound and, if necessary, may hold collateral in the form of cash, trust accounts and/or irrevocable letters of credit.
 This collateral can be drawn on for amounts that remain unpaid beyond specified time periods on an individual reinsurer basis.
 As noted above in Item 3.b.
 Risk Mitigation and Monitoring, the Group has developed and implemented the Enterprise Risk Management Policy to minimize potential credit risks associated with third party reinsurance.
 Additionally, the Group's Risk Management Committee regularly reviews and monitors potential impacts of credit or counterparty defaults.
-As of year-end 2018, the largest counterparty risk exposure comes in the form of ceded reinsurance, and exposure to each reinsurer is monitored and controlled to be within tolerances.
+As of year-end 2019, the largest counterparty risk exposure comes in the form of ceded reinsurance, and exposure to each reinsurer is monitored and controlled to be within tolerances.